gabdants/caylent-case/README.md

 The entire application solution should be based on Helm, as well as the developer can do manual testing on a test cluster, Helm provides excellent management of Kubernetes objects.

 #### Steps
-- ** Checkout / Config ** - Checkout the Git repository that may be tied to a web hook to start the pipeline.
+- **Checkout/Config** - Checkout the Git repository that may be tied to a web hook to start the pipeline.
 The config part is to read user-imposed variables in some Git prod or info file;
-- ** Build ** - Will build the user's Dockerfile to generate the image and package the helm;
+- **Build** - Will build the user's Dockerfile to generate the image and package the helm;
-- ** Unit Tests ** - Execution of unit tests of the application to guarantee the quality of the code;
+- **Unit Tests** - Execution of unit tests of the application to guarantee the quality of the code;
-- ** Publish ** - If the application has unit tests with adequate coverage, the pipeline will publish the image and chart to some artifact repository;
+- **Publish** - If the application has unit tests with adequate coverage, the pipeline will publish the image and chart to some artifact repository;
-- ** Deploy UAT ** - Deploy via helm of a Kuberent object, probably a Pod, in a non-productive environment;
+- **Deploy UAT** - Deploy via helm of a Kuberent object, probably a Pod, in a non-productive environment;
-- ** Functional Tests ** - Functional tests to ensure the functioning of the application;
+- **Functional Tests** - Functional tests to ensure the functioning of the application;
-- ** Deploy Prod ** - Deploy via helm of a Kuberent object, probably a Pod, in production after validation of functional tests.
+- **Deploy Prod** - Deploy via helm of a Kuberent object, probably a Pod, in production after validation of functional tests.

 ## Infrastructure Solution